- Anaheim Shelter Plan

 All Orange County cities face the same challenge by federal Judge David Carter to address homelessness in their communities and will have to deal with the issue.

-Cities that have not yet committed to adding beds, including in South County, are anticipated to come under federal court expectations to add shelter beds as part of a countywide response to homelessness.
+Cities that have not yet committed to adding beds, including in South County, are now coming under federal court requirements to add shelter beds as part of a countywide response to homelessness.

 The real problem is the lack of affordable housing, won’t these people just end up back on the street?